 In contrast, those who believed that people’s personalities are fixed and unchangeable fared worse, suffering higher levels of stress and poorer physical health.
 The study’s authors were inspired by the idea that the high school years are a defining period in life: “Iconic films such as The Breakfast Club or Back to the Future depict teens as indelibly marked as “losers,” “jocks,” or “bullies”—labels that are thought to haunt them or buoy them throughout high school and into adulthood.”

 (Yeager et al., 2014) To see if high schoolers believe this, they recruited 158 ninth-grade students at a California high school.
 At the start of the academic year they measured the extent to which they thought people can change.
-Growth Mindset Video.
+What they found was that those who more strongly endorsed the idea that people can change also reported: Growth Mindset Video.
 Carol Dweck 'Mindset - the new psychology of success' at Happiness & Its Causes 2013.
-Growth Mindset Video.